Matt ColloffAustralian National University | ANU

 Introduction

 My research is on adaptation to climate change, water policy, ecosystem function and conservation of wetlands and forests.
-I also work on the systematics of oribatid mites and the relationships between people and environment (see Landscapes of Our Hearts, Thames & Hudson, 2020).
+I have also worked on the systematics of oribatid mites and the relationships between people and environment (see Landscapes of Our Hearts, Thames & Hudson, 2020).
 I am a founding member of TARA, the Transformative Adaptation Research Alliance, a global network of researchers and practitioners dedicated to changing the way that people think and act to adapt to global change.

 Additional affiliations